Calculating The Correct Water Supply Line Size For Your Home Has 3 Major Factors

 • An outside hose connection.

-A two family house can virtually never size out for a 1″ service line.
+A two-family house can virtually never size out for a 1″ service line.
 The only exception would be the extremely odd case of a city water main being located under the public sidewalk.
 The house would have to have no front yard whatsoever; which would result in only a 15′ run of pipe.
-Obviously this is a very uncommon and rare situation when it comes to determining the correct water supply line size.
+Obviously, this is a very uncommon and rare situation when it comes to determining the correct water supply line size.

-In the case of a three family house an 1 1/2″ water supply line size typically required.
+In the case of a three-family house a 1 1/2″ water supply line size is typically required.
 Again the exception would be if the length of the run of pipe was only 35′ or less.
-In most cases a six family house or greater will require a 2″ water service line.Every type of plumbing fixture has an estimated gallons per minute factor.
-All of the plumbing fixtures inside a building combine to factor into the required water service line size for the building.
+In most cases a six-family house or greater will require a 2″ water service line.

-The size of the water service line your property requires is also based upon the volume of water required.
+The size of the water service line your property requires is also based on the volume of water required.
 With that being said, watch this informative video on how the volume of water is calculated.

 Varying cases in determining the proper water supply line size

 The actual reality that exists is that most older buildings, those built prior to 1990 or so, will frequently have lines smaller than suggested above.
 In many cases this results in no ill-effects, as the NYC DEP water supply line size chart is very conservative.
-However each case will vary.
-As an example, in some neighborhoods there are six family homes served by lead water service lines smaller than 1″.
-In extreme cases like this the water pressure drops, and inadequate volume are normal everyday issues for the occupants.
-Remember, even if you’ve gotten used to it, a pressure drop when using water in your home is not normal.
-No home or property was designed for this to happen.
+However, each case will vary.
+As an example, in some neighborhoods, there are six-family homes served by lead water service lines smaller than 1″.

 Why the length of the run is a factor

 Part of supplying water to a building is based upon pressurized water passing through the water supply line.
 The line itself provides resistance to the water flow.
 Therefore the length of the run is a major factor.
-The longer the run, the less gallons per minute can flow through the service line due to the inherent resistance of the water line itself.
+The longer the run, the fewer gallons per minute can flow through the service line due to the inherent resistance of the water line itself.

 water service line installation in progress